 He laughed, took a swig of lager and be able to tell me to day.
 And there’d be a lot of days.
 That was before—but there’s always different kinds of befores and different kinds of afters —when he talked about getting back with his partner and their kids.
 That gap got longer too, before he moved into the flat at the bottom of Mountblow Road.
 The one where he phoned his da from to tell him he had chest pains.

 That’s what I heard from the Dalmuir beehive.
 Old Joe told him to phone an ambulance.
 John had a massive heart attack.

 Heart attacks are always described as massive.
 Especially ones that kill you.
 You never hear about the tickly heart attacks that give you the munchies.

-Now there’s only his da, Old Joe and his elder brother, young Joe.
+Now there’s only his da, old Joe and his elder brother, young Joe.
 His mum died.
 His brother Stevie, about fifteen years ago.
 And Stevie’s daughter Kerry.
 All the numbers.
 The years get mixed up like slow-melted slush.
 She died about two years ago.
-John helped put the ramp into his niece's house, when she came to visit her mum.
-He’d worked with old Joe as a roughing joiner, which was a different kind of rough.
+John helped put the ramp into her mum’s house, when she came to visit.
+He’s worked with old Joe as a roughing joiner, which was a different kind of rough.
 Then, of course, Mikey, the youngest Mitchell died first, all those years ago, while working with Stevie, which meant to have knocked Stevie off the rails.
 I liked Stevie, but Stevie seemed to able to knock himself—and most other folk—off the rails without any help, especially if a pool table was involved.
 John was the mellow one.